teodutu/operating-systems/content/chapters/compute/lab/README.md

 Now let's see the copy-on-write mechanism in practice.
 Keep in mind that `fork()` is a function used to create a process.

-Open two terminals (or better: use [`tmux](https://github.com/tmux/tmux/wiki)).
+Open two terminals (or better: use [`tmux`](https://github.com/tmux/tmux/wiki)).
 In one of them compile and run the code in `support/fork-faults/fork_faults.c`.
-After you press `Enter` in the first terminal window, run the following command in the second windwow:
+After each time you press `Enter` in the first terminal window, run the following command in the second window:

 ```
 student@os:~/.../lab/support/fork-faults$ ps -o min_flt,maj_flt $(pidof fork_faults)
 ```

 It will show you the number of minor and major page faults performed by the `fork_faults` process and its child.

 [Quiz 1](./quiz/parent-faults-before-fork.md)